kyverno/KDP/proposals/resource_cache.md

     refreshIntervalSeconds: 10
 ```

 This allows authors to declare what API response should be cached.
-The `url` is the URL where the request will be sent. `caBundle` is a PEM encoded CA bundle which will be used to validate the server certificate.
+The `url` is the URL where the request will be sent. `caBundle` is a PEM-encoded CA bundle that will be used to validate the server certificate.
 The `refreshIntervalSeconds` is the interval after which the URL will be reached again to refresh the entry.

-To reference these cache entry in a policy, we can add it to context variable as follows,
+To reference these cache entries in a policy, we can add them to the context variable as follows,
 ```yaml
 context:
   - name: ingresses